-- (b) Investigate the impact of choosing the correct algorithm control parameters (Task 1 the effect of step size). - (c) Observe the limitations and the computational cost associated with numerical method choices (Task 2 fixed vs adaptive stepping) and algorithm parameterisation (Task 3 error control). - 2.
+- 1. Introduce the concept of numerical integration of systems of differential equations. - (a) Two specific algorithms presented: Euler's method and CVODE. - (b) Investigate the impact of choosing the correct algorithm control parameters (Task 1 the effect of step size). - (c) Observe the limitations and the computational cost associated with numerical method choices (Task 2 fixed vs adaptive stepping) and algorithm parameterisation (Task 3 error control). - 2.
 How much biological detial is too much? - 3.
-Integrating cellular models into organ models.
+Integrating cellular models into organ models. - 4.
+Exploring models from the repository.

-1.4 Computational Physiology - Visualisation
+Computational Physiology - Visualisation